 Every Other Day Fasting, my personal favorite, most studies cited in this article used a similar version of the continued fasting (24 hrs to 72 hrs) or this "alternate day fasting."
 You either eat nothing or stay under 500 calories through juicing and powder drinks.

-As you can see there are many options and approaches to intermittent fasting for weight loss, this post is meant to help you find your groove with fasting so you can become the best version of yourself easily and effortlessly.
+As you can see there are many options and approaches to intermittent fasting for weight management, this post is meant to help you find your groove with fasting so you can become the best version of yourself easily and effortlessly.
 To achieve results most studies aimed for three to six month periods of intermittent prolonged fasting, so please understand that fasting one day will not create drastic changes.

 Make this a constant exercise in improving your health and in a few weeks, you'll love how you feel after a fast so much that it won't be an issue.